Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Acoustic model (SoundAQnet) experiment

-Tables \ref{tab:ablation_two_features_ASC_AEC_ISO} and \ref{tab:ablation_two_features_PAQ8_part1} present the performance of SoundAQnet on the ASC task, AEC task, ISO Pleasantness (\textit{ISOP}) and ISO Eventfulness (\textit{ISOE}) regression tasks, and emotion-related AQ regression tasks when using different acoustic features, respectively.
-Due to space limitations, Tables \ref{tab:ablation_two_features_ASC_AEC_ISO} and \ref{tab:ablation_two_features_PAQ8_part1} show the mean results of 10 runs, without variance.
-When using single-class acoustic features, SoundAQnet retains only the corresponding convolution branches, and the number of nodes in the graph-based fusion layer is reduced by half, i.e., $n=4$.
+Tables \ref{tab:ablation_two_features_ASC_AEC_ISO} and \ref{tab:ablation_two_features_PAQ8_part1} present the performance of SoundAQnet on ASC, AEC, ISO Pleasantness (\textit{ISOP}) and ISO Eventfulness (\textit{ISOE}) regression, and emotion-related AQ regression tasks when using different acoustic features, respectively.
+They are the mean results over 10 runs.
+When using single-class acoustic features, SoundAQnet retains only the corresponding branches, and the number of nodes in the graph-based fusion layer is reduced by half, i.e., $n=4$.

 The comparison of \#1 and \#2 in Table \ref{tab:ablation_two_features_ASC_AEC_ISO} shows that for the acoustic environment-related ASC and AEC, the Mel feature is more effective than the loudness feature, consistent with previous research \cite{AI_soundscape}.
-The reason for this is easy to understand, following the notations in Section \ref{acoustic_model}, Mel features with dimension ($N$, 64) better depict acoustic representations of different frequency bands compared to the over-compressed loudness features with dimension ($N$, 1), which makes it easier for the model to learn from Mel features.
-Mel-loudness-based \#3 is better than loudness-based \#1 in ASC, AEC, and human-perceived AQ regressions.
-Compared with Mel-based \#2, the fused feature in \#3 performs better in the regression of \textit{ISOP}, \textit{pleasant}, \textit{chaotic}, \textit{calm}, and \textit{annoying}, as well as in the classification of AS and AE.
-This indicates that introducing loudness related to human perception of sound level can effectively help Mel-based SoundAQnet on partial AQ regression tasks, and is useful for recognising AS and AE.
-Since \textit{ISOP} and \textit{ISOE} are linear combinations of the 8D AQs in PAQ and thus offer no additional insights, we will omit their results in later experiments due to space limitations.
+The reason for this is easy to understand, following the notations in Section \ref{acoustic_model}, Mel features with dimension ($N$, 64) include spectral information, which is essential for recognizing sounds, while this essential information is lost in over-compressed loudness features with dimension ($N$, 1).
+Compared with Mel-based \#2, the fused feature in \#3 performs better in the regression of \textit{ISOP}, \textit{pleasant}, \textit{chaotic}, \textit{calm}, and \textit{annoying}, as well as in classifications of AS and AE. \mybluehl{This indicates that introducing Zwicker-loudness explicitly can help Mel-based SoundAQnet on partial AQ regressions, and AS and AE classification.
+The effect of adding loudness is stronger for \emph{ISOP} (the valence axis in Fig. \ref{SCM}), which is in line with expectations \cite{erfanian2019psychophysiological}\cite{ISO_loudness}.} Since \textit{ISOP} and \textit{ISOE} are linear combinations of the 8D AQs and thus do not offer additional insight, we will omit their results in the following experiments due to space limitations.